Jobs And Careers

 Renewable energy business sectors and those with associated sustainability initiatives are among the fastest growing segments of the U.S. economy (Energy Information Administration, 2019; Bureau of Labor Statistics, 2020).
-Scaling-up, many coastal cities and counties are hiring Sustainability and Resilience Officers (e.g., job postings, Office of Resilience, Miami Dade County).
+Many coastal cities and counties are now hiring Sustainability and Resilience Officers (e.g., job postings, Office of Resilience, Miami Dade County).

-One of the largest studies on CEO opinions of sustainability (UN Global Compact and Accenture, 2010) surveyed >750 CEOs in many countries, the summary includes the following findings:
+As a predictor, one of the largest studies on CEO opinions of sustainability (UN Global Compact and Accenture, 2010) surveyed >750 CEOs in many countries, the summary included the following findings: